 - A functional referral system from facility to district, right up to hospital level

 - Improving access to healthcare and promoting compliance in rural areas

 - Educating communities and the public about mental illness.

 Concludes Molefi: “There is no health without mental health.”

-Right to Care is a non-profit organisation that supports and delivers prevention, care, and treatment services for HIV and TB.
+RIGHT TO CARE is a non-profit organization that supports and delivers prevention, care, and treatment services for HIV and TB.
 Through technical assistance, Right to Care supports private sector, the Department of Health and the Department of Correctional Services.
 In addition, through direct service delivery, Right to Care treats patients for HIV, TB, cervical cancer, and sexually transmitted infections.